-International Academy of Family Lawyers (IAFL) are committed to protecting all personal data provided to us.
+International Academy of Family Lawyers (IAFL) is committed to protecting all personal data provided to us.
 This policy describes what information we collect and how it is used and shared.
 It also tells you how you can view, correct and control the use of your data and how we keep it safe.

 What personal data we collect